 The Non-Motorized Transportation Plan (NMTP) is a legally mandated, citywide plan for pedestrian and bicycle systems.
-It somewhat parallels the Tillicum neighborhood planning process as it was released in draft form in late 2008 and was adopted in 2009, with amendments to the comprehensive plan to follow.
+It somewhat parallels the Tillicum neighborhood planning process as it was released in draft form in late 2008 and is not expected to be adopted until 2009, with potential amendments to the comprehensive plan to follow.
 It contains a number of recommendations relating to Tillicum but is responsive to its current form and not any change that may occur within the community.
 In the end, the NMTP, neighborhood plan, comprehensive plan, and any other related planning documents will need to achieve consistency.